ChimeraOS/chimeraos/BUILDING.md

 ```
 Replace `<channel>` and `<version>` with your own values.
 Channel should be a name and version, the version number.
 Neither the name nor the version should include a hyphen (`-`) character.

-## Building the GamerOS image using Docker
+## Building the ChimeraOS image using Docker

 To build the docker image, run the following:

-`docker build -t gameros-builder:latest .`
+`docker build -t chimeraos-builder:latest .`

-Then build the GamerOS image with the following:
+Then build the ChimeraOS image with the following:

-`docker run -it --rm -v $(pwd)/output:/output --privileged=true gameros-builder:latest <channel> <version>`
+`docker run -it --rm -v $(pwd)/output:/output --privileged=true chimeraos-builder:latest <channel> <version>`

 # Preparing for installation of the image

-To be able to install the generated image file (`<channel>-<version>.img.tar.xz`) it will need to be uploaded to a location which is accessible to the GamerOS system on which it will be installed.
-This can be a webserver or on the GamerOS system itself.
+To be able to install the generated image file (`<channel>-<version>.img.tar.xz`) it will need to be uploaded to a location which is accessible to the ChimeraOS system on which it will be installed.
+This can be a webserver or on the ChimeraOS system itself.
 In addition, a manifest file needs to be created.

-The manifest file contains all the information required for the imaging tool [frzr](https://github.com/gamer-os/frzr) to install the image.
+The manifest file contains all the information required for the imaging tool [frzr](https://github.com/chimeraos/frzr) to install the image.
 It can only be read if it has the following format:
 ```
 channel
 version image_url checksum